.africa FAQs

 How will the onboarding process be conducted?

-You will have to follow the process published on our website using the link provided: Website Onboarding Process Link.
-There are series of steps that you will progress through to ensure that you have the technical, legal, financial and administrative resources and competencies before you will be allowed to provision .africa domain names.
-Note that only ICANN-accredited registrar/s, with an IANA number must pursue the onboarding process.
+You will have to follow the process published on our website using the link provided: https://registry.africa/onboarding-process/.
+There are a series of steps that you will progress through to ensure that you have the technical, legal, financial, and administrative resources and competencies before you are allowed to provision .africa domain names.
+Note that only ICANN-accredited registrar(s) with an IANA number must pursue the onboarding process.
+Please contact us at support@registry.africa and provide your IANA ID and registrar name as per ICANN accreditation.
+We will reply with a sign-up link that you can use to start your onboarding.

 The same agreement will apply for .Joburg, .Durban, and .CapeTown.
 A separate, yet highly similar agreement will be provided for .africa.